sistedes/library.manager/README.md

 0. **Import the conference data** from EasyChair using the `init` command.
 A set of JSON metadata files will be created with the conference data.

-    **IMPORTANT:** The EasyChair tags that determine the type os submission (full paper, short paper, relevant paper, tool paper, tutorial, etc.) vary between Sistedes conferences (JISBD, JCIS, and PROLE) and year.
-Thus, the code that automatically detects the type of submission from the dump file must be checked and possibly changed every year.
-Look for the `FIXME` comments in the source code.

 1. **Manually adjust** the generated JSON files to complete the information required by the proceedings.
 Some actions that must be taken are:

     * Adjust the edition information in the edition file.